korthout/Alohomora/README.md

 A simple Dropwizard project that I use to learn more about web service development using modern Java.

 # Features
-So far, users can only register themselves and login.
+- Users can register themselves as customer, provider or admin.
+- Users can login with their credentials.
+- Logged-in providers can create advertisements.

 # Some technical choices
 - Data is stored in a MySQL database.